 Together these two worked strenuous hours and overcame many obstacles to ensure that the event was a success.
 Of course, the event would not be possible without the assistance and collaboration of the other California SALDF Chapters, the GGU SALDF Board, and our outstanding panelists!
 In continuance of this tradition, both GGU and Hastings College School of Law worked together again to host the 2nd California Animal Law Symposium in 2014.

-GGU SALDF now holds its 4th California Animal Law Symposium to address animal welfare issues impacting families and communities.
+GGU SALDF now holds its 5th California Animal Law Symposium to address animal welfare issues in the entertainment industry.